 Karin from Naturspirit guides us through nature

-The craftswoman
+The Crafter

 Crafts, Recipes, Nature

-Spirituality and sustainability
+Spirituality and Sustainability

-Tell us something about yourself
+Tell us a little about yourself

 How does it work with the grasses and how are they "pre-treated"?

-My entire garage serves as a storage and drying room for the grasses, which are then later processed into the baskets.
+My entire garage serves as a storage and drying room for the grasses, which are then later processed into baskets.

-The baskets are made of 100% natural.
+The baskets are made of 100% natural materials.

 What are your favorite places in nature?